brenocandido/SnakeGame/README.md

 To play normally, run snakegame.py.
 It's parameters are at the end of the file.
 Increase the delay if it's too fast.
 To use A*, set the human_player flag in snakegame.py to false.
 It's slow when the game board is too big.
+The A* algorithm is almost generic, as it's still required to know the SnakeGame board.

 For the Neural Network, run genetic_snakegame.py.
 The parameters are at the end of the file.
 Fitness is calculated in score.py, in the get_final_score method.
 Be aware that the score isn't necessarily the final fitness, and it can also be decremented and incremented based on snake movement.
 That was a choice to make learning faster.